 As the modern buying process continues to change and buyers conduct more pre-sale research online, social platforms have evolved into more than just a place to stay in touch with your friends and family — and nowhere is that change more apparent than LinkedIn.
-As a network full of more than 350 million business professionals, LinkedIn has become an indispensible resource for B2B companies that are looking to build their online presence.
+As a network full of more than 500+ million business professionals (40% of whose monthly active users go to it daily), LinkedIn has become an indispensable resource for B2B companies that are looking to build their online presence.

 Still think it’s only used for job postings?
 Think again!

-While career search features are still a major feature of the social network, LinkedIn has evolved to become much more.
-Today, it’s primarily used as a platform for businesses to promote their products and services, build credibility within their industry, and interact with B2B decision makers in a professional setting.
-It’s not just about posting jobs anymore; it’s about building quality relationships with prospects and driving traffic back to your website.
+While career search is still a major feature of LinkedIn, this social network has evolved to become far more.
+Today, it’s primarily used as a platform for businesses to build credibility within their industries and interact with B2B decision makers in a professional setting.
+Today, professionals are using it to build quality relationships with prospects and drive traffic back to their websites.

-Though Facebook and Twitter might be the most popular social networking sites overall, LinkedIn is where all the business decision makers hang out.
-Because LinkedIn is strictly intended for businesses and professionals, B2B companies will have better opportunities to generate leads, because users are already looking for business-specific, industry-related information.
+Though Facebook and Twitter might be the most popular social networking sites overall, LinkedIn is where all the business decision makers hang out (61 million users are senior level influencers and 40 million are in decision-making positions).
+Because LinkedIn is strictly intended for businesses and professionals, B2B companies will have better opportunities to generate leads because users are already looking for business-specific, industry-related information.

-If you’re doing social media effectively, your posts will help drive traffic back to your website.
-And while a visitor is merely just a traffic statistic if they don’t convert on an offer, according to data from HubSpot, visitors from LinkedIn are 3x more likely to become a lead compared to visitors from both Twitter and Facebook.
-Because LinkedIn users are already looking for business-specific, industry-related content, they’re more likely to convert on your company’s offers.
+If you’re doing B2B social media effectively, your posts will help drive traffic back to your website.
+And while a visitor is merely just a traffic statistic if they don’t convert on an offer, according to data from HubSpot visitors from LinkedIn are 3x more likely to become a lead compared to visitors from both Twitter and Facebook.
+Because LinkedIn users are already looking for business-specific, industry-related content, they’re more likely to convert on your company’s.

-LinkedIn is, without a doubt, the most valuable social networking site for B2B companies in 2015.
-Though Facebook and Twitter also have their benefits, LinkedIn is the only true “must-have” for B2B companies, and the evidence above helps prove this point.
-If your B2B company hasn’t created a LinkedIn Company Page yet, it’s crucial that you create one soon – before you’re in the bottom 5%!
+LinkedIn is, without a doubt, the most valuable social networking site for B2B companies, and the evidence above helps prove it.
+Though Facebook and Twitter also have their benefits, LinkedIn is the only true “must-have” for B2B companies and their marketing and sales teams in 2019.

 Topics: Social Media